SkoolNotes/Taproot/2020HIST201/_Kbe21hist201floNaziGeneticism.md

 ## Nazi Germany promoted the existing eugencists and used them to legitimize their work

 ## proponents argued that costly welfare services were being wasted on the impure and that they were interfering with natural selection

+## there was a fear of distinction---modern families were encouraged to have more children (avoid birth control, etc)

+## nazis also incorporated the idea that the Nordic line was better (germans)

+## catholics objected to interfering with reproduction and liberals \'decried the violation of individual rights\'